Man on Fire (Quinnell novel): Development

 Two real-life incidents shaped A. J. Quinnell's development of the book.
 In the first, after the eldest son of a rich Singaporean was kidnapped by Triads for ransom money, the man refused to pay the ransom, leading to the death of his son; the refusal meant that the man's other children would not become targets.
 The second was the kidnapping of John Paul Getty III, the grandson of Paul Getty, in Rome.

 On a previous occasion, Quinnell had helped save the life of an Italian man suffering a medical emergency on an airliner flight between Tokyo and Hong Kong.
 When he began doing research for the book, he contacted the man's family.
 The family responded by introducing anti-mafia investigators, lawyers, and mafia members to Quinnell.
 The contacts eagerly helped Quinnell and asked to be named in the book.

 On the island of Gozo, Quinnell often frequented a Maltese bar called "Gleneagles".
-Several patrons at the bar, many of whom had poor English comprehension, agreed to be characters in the book.
+Several patrons at the bar agreed to be characters in the book.